MusfirahBW/to-do-task-manager/README.md

 #### Expected Response:
+Upon successful login, return a JWT token to the user as an output.

 ![Postman User Login Up Screenshot](images/user_login.PNG "Log in Screenshot")

 > Note: Copy the value of the token field (you will use it for the next steps).

 I have registered another user too to fulfill the requirement that no two users should be able to access each other activities.